 Outdoor recreation ranks with financial services and healthcare as one of the three largest sectors of America's economy according to the Western Governors Association.
-A Grand County, Utah report found this was by far the largest sector of the local economy, providing 44 percent of non-government jobs in the area.
-The business community understands that wild and beautiful landscapes are essential to the local economy and draw a wealth of commerce to rural Utah.
+An Outdoor Industry Association study found that outdoor recreation generates \$12 billion per year in consumer spending in Utah and accounts for 122,000 jobs in the state.
 Ninety-two businesses including major outdoor equipment manufacturers and retailers, bed and breakfast and restaurant owners, guides and artists currently support America's Red Rock Wilderness Act because it protects the backcountry and thereby preserves the foundation of the regional economy.

-Recreation Values

-The ability of families to access America's public lands is well protected by America's Red Rock Wilderness Act because it ensures that the spectacular wild lands that exist today will still exist tomorrow.
+Recreation Values The ability of families to access America's public lands is well protected by America's Red Rock Wilderness Act because it ensures that the spectacular wild lands that exist today will still exist tomorrow.
 Under the Act, these scenic gems would be preserved in their natural state, providing opportunities for primitive recreation such as camping, hiking, canyoneering, hunting, fishing, river running, and horseback riding.
 An extensive network of routes would still be available for the 10 percent of visitors who participate in motorized recreation, and the proposed wilderness boundaries have been drawn so that popular bicycle trails such as the Slickrock Bike Trail near Moab would remain open to riders.

-Utah's wild BLM lands provide outstanding opportunities for primitive recreation. ©Ray Bloxham/SUWA.

-Climate Change Climate change has already impacted the ecological health of public lands throughout the West, resulting in shrinking and degraded water resources, larger and hotter wildfires, the spread of non-native plants, wildlife stress, habitat fragmentation, greater soil erosion, and dust storms that settle on higher-elevation snowpack, causing earlier, faster snowmelt.
+Utah's wild BLM lands provide outstanding opportunities for primitive recreation. © James Kay.
+Threats to America's Red Rock Wilderness Climate Change Climate change has already impacted the ecological health of public lands throughout the West, resulting in shrinking and degraded water resources, larger and hotter wildfires, the spread of non-native plants, wildlife stress, habitat fragmentation, greater soil erosion, and dust storms that settle on higher-elevation snowpack, causing earlier, faster snowmelt.
 Activities that occur on public lands, including off-road vehicle recreation, road construction, oil and gas development, and grazing, exacerbate these changes.
 The best strategy for protecting our public lands and making them as resilient as possible to these effects is by preserving the integrity of undisturbed native landscapes such as those proposed for wilderness under America's Red Rock Wilderness Act.

-Destructive Off-Road Vehicle Use

-Off-road vehicle (ORV) use in Utah's canyon country is one of the most pervasive threats to this landscape.
+Destructive Off-Road Vehicle Use Off-road vehicle (ORV) use in Utah's canyon country is one of the most pervasive threats to this landscape.
 ORV use fragments wildlife habitat and degrades scarce desert streams, muddying and polluting water that is critical to the survival of over 80 percent of the area's wildlife species.
 Research also shows that ancient archaeological artifacts, including masonry room blocks, granaries, and rock art, are more likely to be vandalized or looted if an ORV route is located nearby.
 When the Bush administration finalized travel plans for public lands in eastern and southern Utah, it blanketed the area with over 20,000 miles of ORV routes-including 3,000 miles of routes in proposed wilderness (much of it recognized as wildernessquality by the BLM itself).
 Many of these are nothing more than faded mining tracks, wildlife trails, streambeds, and canyon bottoms.
 Closing just a fraction of these unnecessary routes would preserve wilderness resources until Congress has a chance to permanently protect them through federal wilderness designation.